fmoessbauer/drace/README.md

 ```
 -c <filename>     : path to config file.
 If not set `drace.ini` is used
+-s <sampling-rate>: from all observed memory-references, analyze 1/n
--s <sampling-rate>: from the considered instructions, 1/n are actually instrumented
+-i <instr-rate>   : from the considered instructions, 1/n are actually instrumented
 --freq-only       : only instrument high-traffic code fragments
 --yield-on-evt    : yield active thread after buffer is processed due to an event (e.g. mutex lock / unlock)
                     this might be necessary if more threads than cores are active